Your small business has competition.

 But, this only if you execute your marketing plan the right way.
 Before you can reach your potential, you need to understand your surroundings.

-2nd Step to Building Your Digital Marketing Foundation
+Competitor Analysis is the Second Step to Building Your Digital Marketing Foundation

 Before you can do your competitive analysis, let’s refresh.
 A competitive analysis is the 2nd step to Building Your Digital Marketing Foundation.